o2h Therapeutics SEIS/EIS Fund

 The o2h Therapeutics fund will invest in a mixture of SEIS and EIS qualifying companies in early-stage biotech therapeutic and related AI opportunities.

-- Focus on early stage biotech therapeutic opportunities around Cambridge
+- Focus on early stage biotech therapeutic and AI opportunities in the UK

-- Investments should be deployed within 12-18 months
+- Investments should be deployed within 12 months, not guaranteed

 - Managers will personally invest in the fund